 One question asked by many riders is that of, “to plait or not to plait”.
 The answer is simply that it’s a matter of personal choice.

 A smartly plaited horse with a neatly pulled or plaited tail undoubtedly makes a pleasing picture as you come down the center line, but a tidy, pulled mane and tail can look just as good; it’s really up to you.

 You may compete in any type of English or Continental saddle, including side saddles.

 Seat savers are not allowed, although dark-colored gel seat pads are.

 Your saddle may be synthetic or leather, but it must not be brightly colored.

 You must ride with stirrups and stirrup leathers, and they must be fastened to the saddle in the conventional way.
 Gadgets that attach the stirrups to the rider’s boots are not allowed.

-Saddle cloths must be white, cream, or dark in color.
+Saddle cloths are preferably white, cream, or dark in color.

 For all tests up to and including novice level, a snaffle bridle must be worn.

 Tests from elementary level and upwards may be ridden in a double bridle or a snaffle.

 Bridles should be dark in color and without brightly-colored attachments.